solidrock-technology/docs/docs/guide/groups.md

 ### Group Linking

 Group Coordinators can opt to connect their group to another group.
-This is useful for groups that are part of a larger organisation or network, or would benefit from being situated together on-site for logistical purposes (e.g. shared catering, accommodation, etc).
+This is useful for groups that are part of a larger organisation or network, or would benefit from being situated together on-site for logistical purposes (e.g. shared catering, accommodation, etc.).

-To link a group, the Group Coordinator will need to enter the unique code of the group they wish to link to - shared with them by the Group Coorindator of the other group.
+To link a group, the Group Coordinator will need to enter the unique code of the group they wish to link to - shared with them by the Group Coordinator of the other group.
 Once linked, the Group Coordinator of the other group and al event admins will receive a notification informing them of the link.

 ::: info
-Event administrators can view which groups have been linked withn the Event > Group List page as well as the groups report.
+Event administrators can view which groups have been linked within the Event > Group List page as well as the groups report.
 They also have the option to unlink them if needed.
 :::

 ## Group Coordinators